A comparison of two possible nuclear effective field theory expansions around the one- and two-pion exchange potentials: Power counting as a function of the choice of a leading order

 where $V^{(\nu)}$ refers to a finite-range contribution of order $\nu$ to the EFT potential.
 From this, the lowest order at which we encounter a divergence in EFT is $Q^{2\alpha - 2}$ (which can be absorbed by a recalibration of the scattering length), while at $Q^{2 \alpha}$ we will find a divergence that requires a range correction.
 From the point of view of residual cutoff dependence, the LO phase shift converges as~\cite{PavonValderrama:2007nu}

 for $R_c \to 0$, which suggest that the range corrections enter $Q^{2\alpha+1}$ orders after ${\rm LO}$ ($Q^{-1}$).

-At this point it has to be stressed that two of the previous arguments (Eqs.~(\ref{eq:VC-matrix}) and (\ref{eq:VF-matrix})) are perturbative in nature and do not take into account that the LO wave function might already require a series of contact-interaction for its unambiguous determination.
+At this point it has to be stressed that two of the previous arguments (Eqs.~(\ref{eq:VC-matrix}) and (\ref{eq:VF-matrix})) are perturbative in nature and do not take into account that the LO wave function might already require a series of contact interaction for its unambiguous determination.
 Indeed, this is what happens when the ${\rm LO}$ wave function is an attractive singular interaction~\cite{PavonValderrama:2005wv,PavonValderrama:2005uj}.
 If this is the case, the necessary contact-range interactions will be automatically promoted to ${\rm LO}$ or $Q^{-1}$.
+If we were to use the language of Refs.~\cite{Birse:1998dk,Barford:2002je,Birse:2005um}, we will say that the ${\rm LO}$ contact-range interactions are part of the RG fixed point, while the counting derived from Eqs.~(\ref{eq:VC-matrix}) and (\ref{eq:VF-matrix}) corresponds to that of the perturbations around said fixed point.

-Now, all that remains is to determine the exponent $\alpha$, which is a relatively well-known quantity: \begin{itemize} \item[(i)] For a ${\rm LO}$ regular potential, we have $\alpha = 0$. \item[(ii)] For a ${\rm LO}$ power-law singular potential of the type $1/r^{n}$ with $n \geq 2$, we have $\alpha = n/4$. \end{itemize} With this, the power counting of EFT(OPE) can be reproduced by taking into account that in the $^1S_0$ singlet $\alpha = 0$, while for the triplets in which tensor OPE is non-perturbative (e.g. $^3S_1$-$^3D_1$ and $^3P_0$), $\alpha = 3/4$.
+Now, all that remains is to determine the exponent $\alpha$, which is a relatively well-known quantity: \begin{itemize} \item[(i)] For a ${\rm LO}$ regular potential, we have $\alpha=0$ in S-waves. \item[(ii)] For a ${\rm LO}$ power-law singular potential of the type $1/r^{n}$ with $n \geq 2$, we have $\alpha = n/4$. \end{itemize} With this, the power counting of EFT(OPE) can be reproduced by taking into account that in the $^1S_0$ singlet $\alpha = 0$, while for the triplets in which tensor OPE is non-perturbative (e.g. $^3S_1$-$^3D_1$ and $^3P_0$), $\alpha = 3/4$.

 In contrast for EFT(TPE) we have $\alpha = 3/2$ for singlets and triplets alike.
 This implies in particular that the $C_2$ couplings, i.e. range corrections, are all demoted to $Q^3$ or ${\rm N^4LO}$.
 This demotion of the range corrections is probably the most characteristic feature of the power countings arising from expanding around singular interactions.